 Digital sign-in systems are now available as stand-alone tools and as part of specially designed management software for after-school programs and other childcare businesses.
 As the session timings and attendance pattern of out-of-school clubs are generally more variable compared to schools and other childcare providers, it’s important to choose a system that suits your specific requirements.

-So, what should after-school programs look for when switching to a digital sign-in system?
+So, what should after-school programs look for when switching to paperless sign-in sheets?

 One of the biggest perks of switching from ‘paper’ to ‘paperless’ is saving the time and effort spent doing the repetitive elements in your work.
 A good attendance tracking software should help you save the time spent on sifting through the bookings register, filling out the daily sign-in sheets, printing them and then scanning and filing them at the end of each day.

 However, some sign-in systems simply provide you with the list of all the children registered in each class – irrespective of whether they are booked in for a session on that particular day.
 This can be time-consuming (especially for big classes and holiday play schemes), and can also increase the chances of you making a wrong entry when signing in children in groups.

 To make sure you get the most of your digital tool, look for packages with auto-generated daily sign-in sheets.
 Simply put – a software that pulls out the daily attendance lists based on the children’s information you enter in the system when accepting their bookings.

 When using a digital system, there are three ways in which you are most likely to be recording the daily attendance:

 - Kiosk mode: You mount a device (read smartphone, tablet or laptop) at the reception, for instance, and each parents signs in and signs out their children unassisted